 What it Costs to Live in Ireland – The Nitty Gritty

-We’ve gone over the basic expenses in the table above – but that’s not the whole story.
+I’ve gone over the basic expenses in the table above – but that’s not the whole story.
 Let’s take a closer look at the cost of living in Ireland.

 Rent in Ireland

 Like pretty much everywhere else in the world, rent will be your biggest expense and significantly impact your cost of living in Ireland.
 Rental costs are among the highest in the EU – so you should be prepared for it to take a larger portion of your income.
-That being said, you can obviously save some money by opting for a room in a shared apartment rather than a private pad.
+That being said, you can obviously save money by opting for a room in a shared apartment rather than a private pad.

 The good thing about sharing an apartment is you get to meet other people.
 There are some great listing groups on Facebook where you can meet others.
 If you would rather have your own place, you should be prepared to double how much you spend.
 Families are pretty limited on this front, but you can also look at what area you are living in.